edoparo/k8s-workshop/presentation/k8s.md

 ---

-# Ingress
+# Ingress 🔀

 An [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)

-> ``` exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
+> ```exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource.```

-Through an Ingress controller (most famous one is the [NGINX](https://kubernetes.github.io/ingress-nginx/) ), provides routing rules, SSL terrmination and other
+Through a controller (most famous one is the [NGINX](https://kubernetes.github.io/ingress-nginx/) ), the Ingress provides routing rules, SSL termination and other features

 ---